Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 Education

-What do your most successful investments have in common?
+What do our most successful investments have in common?

-The best outcomes come from a broad, diverse network of supporters, so we heavily leverage our 500+ deep co-investor and expert network to assist in sourcing and diligencing opportunities.
-Many of our biggest wins have come from warm connections from investors and entrepreneurs with whom we've worked.
+The best outcomes are sourced from a broad, diverse network of supporters and so we heavily leverage our 500+ co-investor and expert network to assist in sourcing and evaluating opportunities.
+Many of our biggest wins have come from warm connections from investors and entrepreneurs with whom we’ve worked.

 A few other observations about the winners in our portfolio: